valboz/RTModel/docs/ModelSelection.md

 rtm.Reader()
 rtm.InitCond()
 rtm.launch_fits('PS')
+rtm.ModelSelector('PS')
 ```

-In this code, the `launch_fits()` will launch all fits of the `'PS'` [model category](ModelCategories.md) using all available processors or those that have been indicated by the users through the `set_processors()` function (see [Modeling Run](ModelingRun.md)).
-A progress bar will inform the user of the fits completed and those yet to be done.

-At the end of the execution of the `launch_fits()` function, the `PreModels/` directory will be populated by all subdirectories corresponding to fits from all initial conditions in `InitCondPS.txt`.
-The file `minchi.dat` will contain the minimum chi square found so far, with the name of the subdirectory containing the best model.

-The following step would be the [Model selection](ModelSelection.md) within the fitted model category.
+With this code, we first perform the data pre-processing by `Reader`, we set the initial conditions by `InitCond`, we launch all fits of the single-lens-single-source model with `launch_fits` and then we select the best models within this category with `ModelSelector`.

+In the `/event001` directory you will see the following products appear:
+- A new subdirectory called `Models/` is created.
+This will contain the best models for each category.
+- One or more files names `PSXXXX-X.txt` containing the details of the selected models.
+Each model is identified by the label for the model category followed by the number of initial condition and then by the fit number.
+- In addition, in the `/InitCond` subdirectory, some initial conditions files are updated to include more initial conditions obtained by perturbing the best models found in1 this category.
+For example, after the single-lens-single-source fits, initial conditions for binary lenses starting from best models found with single lens are added.
+These are particularly useful to model small anomalies due to planets.

+After the execution of `ModelSelector`, you may call the `run()` function to complete the modeling run or continue with other calls to `launch_fits()` and `ModelSelector()`, or going to [final assessment](FinalAssessment.md) with `Finalizer()`, depending on your intentions.

+## Model files

+Each model file contains:

+- The parameters of the model, starting from the non-linear parameters as described in [Model categories](ModelCategories.md), followed by the blend and source fluxes for each dataset, in the order shown in `FilterToData.txt`, and closing with the chi square.
+- The 1-sigma error for each parameter as listed in the first line, except for the chi square.
+- The covariance matrix for the parameters as used in the fit.
+Some of them are fit in log scale (see [Model categories](ModelCategories.md)).

-## The Levenberg-Marquardt fit
+## The model selection

-The `LevMar` module executes a number of Levenberg-Marquardt fits from the specified initial condition.
-Every time a minimum is found, it is filled with a 'bumper'.
-Any subsequent run hitting the bumper will be bounced off in a different direction in the parameter space.
-In this way, new minima can be found from the same initial condition.

-The details of this fitting strategy will be illustrated in a future publication.
+The `ModelSelector` module sorts all preliminary model of the chosen category by their chi square.
+Models with overlapping covariance ellipsoid are discarded as duplicates.
+Reflections are considered according to the symmetries of the model category.

-## Options for fitting
+## Options for model selection

-### The `config_LevMar()` function
+### The `config_ModelSelector()` function

-The user may specify his/her own options to drive the initial conditions to the desired result by calling the `config_InitCond()` function with the proper options:
+The user may specify his/her own options to drive the initial conditions to the desired result by calling the `config_ModelSelector()` function with the proper options:

 ```
 import RTModel
 rtm = RTModel.RTModel('/event001')
-rtm.config_LevMar(nfits = 5, timelimit = 600.0, maxsteps = 50, bumperpower = 2.0)
+rtm.config_ModelSelector(sigmasoverlap = 3.0, sigmachisquare = 1.0, maxmodels = 10)
 rtm.run()
 ```

-The call to `config_LevMar()` will affect all following executions of the `LevMar` module, whether called through `run()` or `launch_fits()` or `LevMar()`.
-If you want to change your options, you may call `config_LevMar()` again.
+The call to `config_ModelSelector()` will affect all following executions of the `ModelSelector` module, whether called through `run()` or `ModelSelector()`.
+If you want to change your options, you may call `config_ModelSelector()` again.

 ### Description of the options